Product Name: NeuroIGNITE

 There is simply a lack of studies that would prove it safe and useful.
 Also, St. John’s Wort posses a high risk to many groups of people.

-So it’s a nootropic I do not want to see in a nootropic stack.
+So it’s a nootropic we do not want to see in a nootropic stack.

-Now, when it comes to DMAE, I have mixed feelings about it.
+When it comes to DMAE, we have mixed feelings about it.
 It’s a very unreliable nootropic that also lacks scientific studies and data.

 Huperzine-A is the most troubling nootropic because it needs to be cycled and it is potentially dangerous.
 Be aware of it!

 Except for Bacopa Monnieri, the whole nootropic formula is severely under-dosed.